AlcidesRC/mosaic/README.md

 ## Caveat

-This project has been developed as a *proof of concept* to practice some image processing and color manipulation skills.
+> This project has been developed as a quick  *proof of concept*  to put in practice some knowledges about image manipulation and color processing.
+>
+> So, in production environment is highly recommended to use [ImageMagick](https://imagemagick.org/index.php) or similar instead.

 ## Features